jdglaser/fast-to-sql/README.md

 ## Introduction

-fast_to_SQL is an improved way to upload pandas dataframes to MS SQL server.
-The method borrows an idea from [here](https://iabdb.me/2016/07/13/a-better-way-load-data-into-microsoft-sql-server-from-pandas/), and turns it into a usable function.
-This function takes advantage of MS SQL server's multi-row insert ability.
-This can lead to MUCH faster speeds for uploading dataframes to SQL server (uploading a 10,000 row 5 column dataframe with pd.to_sql() took 517.97s, while uploading the same dataframe with fast_to_SQL took only 5.45s!).
+`fast_to_sql` is an improved way to upload pandas dataframes to Microsoft SQL Server.

-The funciton also automatically preserves datatypes for: integer, float, string, boolean, and datetime64[ns] and converts them to SQL datatypes: int, float, varchar(255), bit, and datetime.
-Custom data types can also be set for a subset or all of the columns (see [usage](#usage)).
+`fast_to_sql` takes advantage of pyodbc rather than SQLAlchemy.
+This allows for a much lighter weight import for writing pandas dataframes to sql server.
+It uses pyodbc's `executemany` method with `fast_executemany` set to `True`, resulting in far superior run times when inserting data.

 ## Installation